How To Prep Before Painting Wood Furniture

 Protective Gear To Use When Prepping Furniture

-The main reason to wear a dust mask is to reduce your chances of developing respiratory problems or certain types of cancer of the respiratory system later in life.
+The main reason to wear a dust mask is to reduce your risk of developing respiratory problems or certain types of respiratory cancer later in life.
 Please take care of your lungs!

 Use protective eyewear when using the sander.
-The sander can cause flying particles and sometimes small wood chips to break away from dry, brittle wood.
-Please, protect your eyes when you’re pepping to paint wood furniture.
+The sander can cause flying particles and small wood chips to break away from dry, brittle wood.
+Protect your eyes when prepping to paint wood furniture.

-Once the wood furniture is clean and free of dirt and or oils, I scuff up or lightly sand the wood to create a slightly rough surface.
-Doing this will prepare the wood surface for the paint/primer and ensure that it sticks well.
+Once the wood furniture is clean and free of dirt and/or oils, I scuff or lightly sand the wood to create a slightly rough surface.
+Doing this will prepare the wood surface for paint/primer and ensure it adheres well.
 Slick surfaces do not hold paint well.

 After sanding, I use a water-dampened cloth to remove any residual dust from the wood.
 Once it is dry, it’s ready to paint.

-Here’s a quick video describing the steps in prepping before painting wood furniture.
+Here’s a quick video that describes the steps for prepping wood furniture before painting.

-Following these few steps can lessen your risks in a finish that could fail before you paint wood furniture.
+Following these few steps can reduce the risk of a finish failing before you paint wood furniture.
 Trust me when I say I have learned the hard way.
 The peace of mind is worth the extra steps.
 If you want to see more wood furniture makeovers, CLICK HERE to see a veneer nightmare makeover!

-And if you’re ready to paint, I have a few suggestions on what paints are best for furniture makeovers.
+And if you’re ready to paint, I have a few suggestions for the best paints for furniture makeovers.
 CLICK HERE to learn more.

 Until the next project. xo, Do